IdiosApps/dependabot-gradlewrapper-test/readme.md

 bin/dry-run.rb gradle IdiosApps/dependabot-gradlewrapper-test
 ```

-The dependabot-core dry run should pick up on 1 and 2.
+*Currently*, the dependabot-core dry run will  only pick up on 1 and 2.

-If a PR to dependabot-core can also update the gradle wrapper, there should also be at least one more detected change (gradle wrapper updates could include .jar/props/scripts, 1 file minimum).
+If a PR to dependabot-core can also update the gradle wrapper, there should also be at least one more detected change (3 - gradle wrapper updates could include .jar/props/scripts, 1 file minimum).